genuinetools/binctr/README.md

 # binctr

-Create fully static, including rootfs embedded, binaries that pop you directly into a container.
-Can be run by an unprivileged user.
+Create fully static, including rootfs embedded, binaries that pop you directly into a container. **Can be run by an unprivileged user.**

+This is based off a crazy idea from [@crosbymichael](https://github.com/crosbymichael) who first embedded an image in a binary :D

+**NOTE**

+You may have noticed you can't file an issue.
+That's because this is using a crazy person's (aka my) fork of libcontainer and until I get the patches into upstream there's no way in hell I'm fielding issues from whoever is crazy enough to try this.

 ### Building